-Project K includes the addition of new lanes to I-405 between SR-73 and I-605.
-The project will make the best use of available freeway property by staying generally within the freeway ROW and updating key local interchanges to current Master Plan of Arterial Highway (MPAH) standards.
-The project will add one general purpose lane in each direction of I-405 from Euclid Street to I-605.
+Project K includes the addition of new lanes to I-405 between SR-73 and I-605 and updating kev local interchanges to the current Master Plan of Arterial Highway (MPAH) standards.
+The project will add one generalpurpose lane (approximately 14 miles) in each direction of I-405 from Euclid I-605.
+Additional Street to improvements include reconstruction of interchanges and improvements to freeway entrances and exits along the corridor from SR-73 to I-605 through the cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster.

-Concurrently with Project K, an additional lane will be added in each direction that would combine with the existing HOV lane to provide dual express lanes in each direction on I-405 from SR-73 to I-605.
-The general purpose lanes will be funded with M2, state, and federal funds; the express lanes will be funded solely with toll revenues.
+Concurrently with Project K, an additional lane (approximately 16 miles) will be added in each direction that would combine with the existing HOV lane to provide dual express lanes in each direction on I-405 from SR-73 to I-605.
+The general-purpose lanes will be funded with M2, state, and federal funds; the express lanes will be funded solely with express lane revenues.

 M2 Portion: \$1.560 billion (YOE).
 Express Lanes Portion: \$520 million (YOE).

-Project K is currently about halfway through the design/build contract phase.
-Design/build is a project delivery method in which one team is hired to perform both the design and construction of the project.
-The project is expected to be open to traffic in 2024.
+Project K is currently over 60 percent complete and is being implemented using design/build.
+Design/build is a project delivery method in which one team is hired to perform both the design and construction of the project allowing for construction to begin as design plans are being finalized, thus reducing overall project delivery time.
+The project's substantial completion and opening of the 405 Express Lanes milestones are currently anticipated to be met in late 2023 with full project completion anticipated in early 2024.